 Take a more relaxed view of things

-Even a small portion of more realism would not hurt any of us: The world certainly will not go under, if we lose one or another followers on Instagram, if we are not available 24/7 and do not answer every email immediately: We work to live and do not live to work.
+Even a small portion of more realism would not hurt any of us: The world certainly will not go under, if we lose one or another follower on Instagram if we are not available 24/7 and do not answer every email immediately.
+We work to live and do not live to work.
 In this sense, a wonderful weekend – enjoy the sunbeams on your skin, the smell of freshly brewed coffee, the birds’ twittering and the fact that you have true friends around you.
 Get rid of the stress and catch some happiness hormones! 🙂